Exact Fractional Inference via Re-Parametrization & Interpolation between Tree-Re-Weighted- and Belief Propagation

-Fig.~(\ref{fig:variation}) in the Appendix \ref{sec:more-figures} shows dependence of $\bar{F}^{(\lambda)}$ on $\lambda$ for a number of instances drawn from two exemplary attractive use-case ensembles.
-We observe that variability in the value of $\bar{F}^{(\lambda)}$ is sufficiently large.
-Variability of $\lambda_*$, where $Z^{(\lambda_*)}=Z$, are also observed, even though it is significantly smaller.
+Fig.~\ref{fig:variation} in Appendix \ref{sec:more-figures} shows the dependence of $\bar{F}^{(\lambda)}$ on the fractional parameter, $\lambda$, for a number of instances drawn from two exemplary attractive use-case ensembles.
+We observe that the variability in the value of $\bar{F}^{(\lambda)}$ is significant.
+Variability in $\lambda_*$, where $Z^{(\lambda_*)}=Z$, is also observed, even though it is significantly smaller.

-The last observation suggests that variability of $\lambda_*$ within an attractive ensemble decreases with $N$ when it grows.
-This guess is confirmed in our experiments with larger attractive ensembles illustrated in Fig.~(\ref{fig:concentration}) for different $N$.
-For each $N$ in the case over $N\times N$ grid we generate $4$ different instances.
-We observe that as $N$ increases variability of $\lambda_*$ within the ensemble decreases dramatically.
-This observation is quire remarkable, as it suggests that it is enough to estimate $\lambda_*$ for one instance in a large ensemble and then use it for accurate estimation of $Z$ by simply computing $Z^{(\lambda_*)}$.
-Our estimations, based on the data shown in Fig.~(\ref{fig:concentration}) and other similar experiments (not shown) suggest that the width of the probability distribution of $\lambda_*$ within the ensemble scales as $\propto 1/\sqrt{N}$ with increase in $N$.
+This observation suggests that the variability of $\lambda_*$ within an attractive ensemble decreases as $N$ grows.
+This hypothesis is confirmed in our experiments with larger attractive ensembles, illustrated in Fig.~\ref{fig:concentration} for different $N$.
+For each $N$ in the case of an $N\times N$ grid, we generate $4$ different instances.
+We observe that as $N$ increases, the variability of $\lambda_*$ within the ensemble decreases dramatically.
+This observation is quite remarkable, as it suggests that it is sufficient to estimate $\lambda_*$ for one instance in a large ensemble and then use it for accurate estimation of $Z$ by simply computing $Z^{(\lambda_*)}$.
+This is also indicated in Algorithm \ref{alg:fbp-large-ensembles}.
+Our estimations, based on the data shown in Fig.~\ref{fig:concentration}, suggest that the width of the probability distribution of $\lambda_*$ within the ensemble scales as $\propto 1/\sqrt{N}$ with an increase in $N$.